 All day fishing on Lake Taupo is bliss for some visitors or perhaps fly fishing Tongariro River is a highlight.
 Tongariro River is a stone’s throw away with the challenges of fly fishing.
 Then again, perhaps a full day on the Lake doesn’t appeal yet the idea of fresh water fishing sounds good.
 There is the option of trying your hand at fishing from Tokaanu old wharf.
 For fishing charters and guides, visitors based in either Tokaanu or Turangi have a quick 25 minute drive to the numerous charter options in Taupo.
 You can join a group of first time holiday makers for a Taupo fishing cruise.

-Fishing licences are compulsory.
-For visitors without a fishing licence or gear to fish this will need to be a pre-booked activity.
+Fishing licenses are compulsory.
+For visitors without a fishing license or gear to fish this will need to be a pre-booked activity.
 Fishing gear can be rented for the day, and if you have booked a guide they will manage transport or a meeting point.

-TIP: Visitors with a current licence, check with your accommodation provider for tips on the best spots locally to fish.
+Visitors with a current license, check with your accommodation provider for tips on the best spots locally to fish.

 And we look forward to the selfie with the catch of the day.

-Lakeland House Restaurant Braxmere Tokaanu – accommodation for little adventures on the shores of Lake Taupo.
+Lakeland House Restaurant Braxmere Tokaanu.
 On the southern side of the lake, approximately 10 minutes drive from Tokaanu / Turangi is the location of your treat for the day.
 Perhaps it is dinner by the lakeside after a vigorous walk to Lake Rotopounamu or time to unwind after learning the intricacies of fly fishing.
 Check the menu beforehand and savour the moment.
 Your accommodation could arrange child minders for your evening out if discussed beforehand.

 The majestic mountain Mt Ngauruhoe is a striking landmark, a highlight of the famous multi-day tramp, the Tongariro Crossing.
 Summer in the mountains is glorious with the temperatures between 18c to 25c making walking comfortable.
 While the sun is not scorching you will need sun protection as well as a layer for the occasional brisk nip in the air.
 Winter white snow with tints of ivory are magical to look at.
 Remember to follow winter safety advice for the great outdoors.
 There are a number of short walks in the vicinity of Chateau Tongariro giving visitors a chance to work up an appetite for afternoon tea ensconced in the depths of the Chateau Tongariro armchairs.